 - Metal ruler, craft knife, and cutting surface

 - Sponge brush, small dish of water

 - Adhesive-backed magnet sheet

-Depending on the size of your frames, you should be able to get 2-3 of them out of one wallpaper swatch.
+Depending on the size of your frames and photographs, you should be able to get several of them out of one wallpaper swatch.